 How to Spot Test/Clean Pant Stains

 If your pants really aren’t that dirty but have a few smudges, you can spot-clean them.
 For this, you need to soak the stain in room-temperature water.
 Pour salt onto the stain and let it sit for up to 15 minutes, and then rinse it off and apply a cleaner from the inside of your pants.

 Next, place a paper towel over the stain and let it sit for about an hour.
 Flush the area to remove the cleaner.
 There is a variety of cleaning agents you can use.
 A mild detergent is an option, but you can also use lemon or vinegar on cotton swab.
 Wool pants require the use of special wool detergent.

 How to Dry Your Dress Pants

 Whether you chose to spot-clean, hand-wash, or machine-wash, at some point you'll need to dry your pants.
-It’s not recommended to dry them in a dryer, so it is best to follow these steps:
+It’s not recommended to dry them in a dryer, so it's best to follow these steps:

 Step #1: Remove Excess Water

 Find a large, fluffy, absorbent towel and lay your pants down on it and roll it up.
 Squeeze the cloth as you roll it to remove excess water from your pants.